jasonmit/ember-cli-moment-shim/README.md

 * Trim your build sizes by bundling locales & timezones data through simple configuration
 * FastBoot support

-## Upgrading

-Be sure to rerun the default blueprint with `ember g ember-cli-moment-shim` if upgrading by bumping the version number in package.json.

 ## Enabling moment-timezone

 ```js